-During the operational phase, quarterly inspections are required under the Mining MSGP, as is a comprehensive annual inspection.
+During the operational phase, quarterly inspections are required under the Mining MSGP (4.1.1), as is a comprehensive annual inspection.
+Inspections will verify there is not excessive erosion of sideslopes and embankments and that diversion channels are free-flowing and contain no trash or debris.
+Necessary maintenance will be performed accordingly.
 If any discharge occurs, visual monitoring is required, as is general analytical monitoring under Part 8.G.8.1 of the Mining MSGP.